-Recall that the variable dguess controls the degree of the random graph $N_a$ , in which the participants communicate with each other, and the graph $N_b$ , in which the participants communicate with the other processes.
-(Note that messages sent on edges of $N_a$ in line 13 are tagged with the string 'NBR'.
-Messages sent on edges of $N_a \cup N_b$ in line 19 are tagged with the string 'RUMORS'.)
-The protocol succeeds in delivering rumors and terminating when dguess is sufficiently large (lines 12-22).
-That is, if there are k non-crashed participants in these instances of fixed-rand-gossip, then when dguess is about $(n/k) \log^2 n$ , the protocol completes.
+Recall that the variable dguess controls the degree of the random graph N_a , in which the participants communicate with each other, and the graph N_b , in which the participants communicate with the other processes.
+In both cases, the protocol succeeds in delivering rumors and terminating when dguess is sufficiently large (lines 12-22).
+That is, if there are k non-failed participants in these instances of fixed-rand-gossip, then when dguess is about $(n/k) \log^2 n$, the protocol completes.

-We will later show that, in this case, the random graph $N_a$ , when restricted to the participants, has a small (logarithmic) diameter; thus the participants can communicate efficiently with each other by exchanging messages along edges of $N_a$ .
-(The graph $N_a$ is selected in line 12, and lines 13-14 ensure that it is undirected.)
-Similarly, the subgraph of $N_b$ induced by the participants (line 16) has roughly $\Theta(n \log^2 n)$ outgoing random edges, i.e., enough to ensure that every possible destination in [n] can be reached by one of the participants.
+We will later show that, in this case, the random graph N_a , when restricted to the participants, has a small (logarithmic) diameter; thus the participants can communicate efficiently with each other by exchanging messages along edges of N_a .
+(The graph N_a is selected in line 12, and lines 13-14 ensure that it is undirected.)
+Similarly, the subgraph of N_b induced by the participants (line 16) has roughly $\Theta(n \log^2 n)$ outgoing random edges, i.e., enough to ensure that every possible destination in [n] can be reached by one of the participants.
 Thus, once dguess is sufficiently large, the following steps take place (lines 12-23): (1) after the first $O(\log n)$ rounds, all the participants learn about all the rumors; (2) in the next rounds, every rumor is sent to every destination; and (3) in the final $O(\log n)$ rounds, all the participants again exchange information and learn that their rumors have been delivered (line 23), allowing them to terminate.
-(Of course, this description is somewhat simplified, as participants may crash during the protocol.)
+(Of course, this description is somewhat simplified, as participants may fail during the protocol.)